 The global benchmark report, which is based on publicly available information collected by Global Child Forum, will be accompanied by insights and key take-aways and present wide-ranging recommendations for actions to raise individual and sector scores.

-Nearly 1,000 publicly-traded companies are being benchmarked and will receive their individual scorecard in Q3 2019 with an opportunity to comment on their scores.
+The 700 publicly-traded companies benchmarked and will receive their individual scorecard in Q3 2019 with an opportunity to comment on their scores.
 The complete 2019 Global Benchmark Report will be launched in November and available for download on our website.

 The benchmark report series is done is collaboration with the Boston Consulting Group.
 For more information on the report methodology, please click here.